De Bruijn notation: Advantages of the De Bruijn notation

 In a well balanced segment, the partnered wagons may be moved around arbitrarily and, as long as parity is not destroyed, the meaning of the term stays the same.
 For example, in the above example, the applicator $(M)$ can be brought to its abstractor $[w]$, or the abstractor to the applicator.
-In fact, all commutatives and permutative conversions on lambda terms may be described simply in terms of parity-preserving reorderings of partnered wagons.
+In fact, all commutative and permutative conversions on lambda terms may be described simply in terms of parity-preserving reorderings of partnered wagons.
 One thus obtains a generalised conversion primitive for λ-terms in the De Bruijn notation.

 Several properties of λ-terms that are difficult to state and prove using the traditional notation are easily expressed in the De Bruijn notation.
 For example, in a type-theoretic setting, one can easily compute the canonical class of types for a term in a typing context, and restate the type checking problem to one of verifying that the checked type is a member of this class.
 De Bruijn notation has also been shown to be useful in calculi for explicit substitution in pure type systems.